Amos47/2400/Chapter3/Ch03_Basics.md

 >"Actor: An actor is a person, organization, or external system that plays a role in one or more interactions with your system.
 Actors are drawn as stick figures.

 >"Associations.
 Associations between actors and use cases are indicated in use case diagrams by solid lines.
 An association exists whenever an actor is involved with an interaction described by a use case.
-Associations are modeled as lines connecting use cases and actors to one another, with an optional arrowhead on one end of the line.
+Associations are modelled as lines connecting use cases and actors to one another, with an optional arrowhead on one end of the line.
 The arrowhead is often used to indicating the direction of the initial invocation of the relationship or to indicate the primary actor within the use case.
 The arrowheads are typically confused with data flow and as a result I avoid their use."

 Figure MM (above) models the online auction system as a series of Use Cases.
 There are too many individual cases and actors and associations in this diagram (I created it just to show scope) but it nonetheless gives an overview of the tool used in agile programming of all kinds to make sense of requirements.
 Note the relationships between the *Use Case* and the set of diagrams.
 The UC itself is brought to life in the diagram.
 A better way to understand this tool is to look at the UCD detail in Figure VP, below.